minjo1234/TIL/3.Resource/CS/Cloud/kubernetes/Concept.md

 ### Kubelet

-kubelet is a node agent
+kubelet is a node agent that operations on kubernetes node
+(pod create, operation, monitoring essential role)